gabrieltaylor/temp/README.md

 This application demonstrates a simple interactive voice response (IVR) system, built using the call control features of Telnyx's API.
-Call control is essentially a collection of commands triggered by your application and events that occur on the call as a result of actions of the caller or callee or of a command.
+Call control is essentially a collection of commands that can be triggered by your application and events that occur on the call as a result of actions of the caller or callee or of a command.

 This IVR represents a flow with which we are all familiar: the customer places a call to a company which is immediately answered and an audio menu is played to